mhykol2k/advanced-databases-group/README.md

 # Clone the group repository into htdocs.
 git clone https://github.com/mm1089/advanced-databases-group.git

-# Start Apache and MySQL server on the XAMPP Application.
+# Start Apache and MySQL server on the XAMPP Application as seen on video demo.

 # You can now access the project locally:
 http://localhost/advanced-databases-group/lib/index.php